facebook/flow/website/en/docs/linting/rule-reference.md

 #### `sketchy-number` <a class="toc" id="toc-sketchy-number" href="#toc-sketchy-number"></a>

-Triggers when a `number` is used in a manner which may lead to unexpected results if the value is falsy.
+Triggers when a `number` or `bigint` is used in a manner which may lead to unexpected results if the value is falsy.
-Currently, this lint triggers if a `number` appears in:
+Currently, this lint triggers if a `number` or `bigint` appears in:
 * the left-hand side of an `&&` expression.

 As a motivating example, consider this common idiom in React: